 - Reciprocity between the organization being served and those engaged in service promotes a sense of mutual responsibility.
 Students feel a sense of belonging in the community and community partners feel empowered to bring in the resources they need to meet a priority.

 With reciprocity and reflection, the service-learning activity enables students to collaborate with community partners to create sustainable long-term solutions to complex problems.

 The Center for Community Engagement hosts annual Community-Based Learning & Research symposium each spring on the UT Austin campus.
-The purpose of the symposia is to gather faculty, community partners to promote learning and idea-sharing around community-based learning and research.

 Resources for Service-Learning Courses

 - Service Programming Checklist

 - Faculty Needs Assessment

 - Course Instructor – Community Partner Agreement

 Please contact the CBL team at firstname.lastname@example.org or 512-471-6161 for questions or for an individual consultation.